 Chicken Pad Thai — EASY, ready in 20 minutes, and BETTER than takeout!!
 Tender rice noodles, juicy chicken, with crisp-tender carrots, cabbage, and more for an IRRESISTIBLE and AUTHENTIC chicken pad Thai!!

-My Thai recipes are some of my most popular recipes on my site and knew it was time for an authentic-tasting chicken pad Thai recipe that’s easy, ready faster than you can call for takeout, and leaves you going back for more.
+My Thai recipes are some of my most popular recipes on my site and I knew it was time for an authentic-tasting chicken pad Thai recipe that’s easy, ready quicker than you can call for takeout, and leaves you going back for more.

-This recipe feeds a crowd so invite your friends over or get ready to enjoy delectable leftovers.
+This homemade pad Thai recipe feeds a crowd, so invite your friends over or get ready to enjoy delectable leftovers.

-All the ingredients are readily available in the Asian or ethnic section of most major supermarkets.
+All the pad Thai ingredients are readily available in the Asian or ethnic section of most major supermarkets.
 Or there’s always Amazon.